threadedstream/quicq/README.md

 head of line blocking
 rabbitmq has an idea of channels which resembles http2/streams

+### TODOs

+Try, for the sake of experiment, sending huge number of data through tcp and QUIC pipes.
+Evaluate performance

+Find comparison graphs of quic cubic and tcp cubic

 spdy - read about that as well